 General Course Information

-- A liberal arts track in which you will take theology courses and professional support courses, while also choosing a liberal arts major and a liberal arts minor.
+- A liberal arts track in which you will take theology courses and professional support courses, while choosing a liberal arts major and minor.

 - The second degree track is through the College of Education in which you will follow the secondary education Lutheran teacher education track and take several theology courses.